 In addition to the above stated 6 most common causes, a number of other conditions can also cause sciatica, which includes:

 When you go with pain, the physician will do a physical examination to check your muscle strength and reflexes.
-During some activities such as lying on the back, rise from squatting position, the sciatica pain might suit up.
-If the pain does not improve even after taking medicines, you will be recommended to go for X-Ray, CT/MRI and Electromyography.
+During some activities such as lying on the back, and rising from a squatting position, the sciatica pain might suit up.
+If the pain does not improve even after taking medicines, you will be recommended to go for an X-Ray, CT/MRI, and Electromyography.

-Although pain from a pinched nerve can be debilitating, but most of the patients suffering from sciatica, find themselves feeling better with medication, within a few weeks or months.
+Although pain from a pinched nerve can be debilitating, most patients suffering from sciatica, find themselves feeling better with medication, within a few weeks or months.
 Sciatica is a condition that seldom occurs because of a particular injury, but rather this painful condition develops over time.

 Sciatica can be treated both surgically and non-surgically.
 There are a wide range of options that are available for nonsurgical sciatica treatment, such as, ice and heat compression on the affected site, ingesting over-the-counter pain medications and injecting epidural steroid injection for relieving acute pain.

 Usually all these treatments are prescribed in conjunction with specific exercises.
 In addition, these common medical treatments, a wide number of alternative treatments have also proved effective for many patients for alleviating this pain.
 Some of the most accepted forms of alternate care for treating sciatica includes acupuncture therapy, chiropractic manipulation, massage and cognitive behavior therapy.

 Since the medical condition is concentrated on physical pain, the treatment and prevention will also deal with the same.
 Here are some physical activities that should be strictly avoided to protect oneself from extensive pain and damage during sciatica:

 Summary: To keep the nerve pain-free, one needs to take care of many things.
 These daily based actions need to be avoided for effective treatment.